 He served as an assistant coach alongside Brownell under Jerry Wainwright at UNC Wilmington from 1998-2002.
 During that four-year stretch, Winiecki helped the Seahawks to a pair of NCAA Tournament appearances and a pair of Colonial Athletic Association championships (2000, 2002).

-Winiecki spent each of the past three seasons with Brownell at Wright State.
-In three years with the Raiders' program, Winiecki helped the school to an 84-45 overall record.
-Wright State finished each of the last three regular seasons with a 12-6 record in the Horizon League.
+Winiecki spent three seasons (2007-10) with Brownell at Wright State.
+During that time, Winiecki helped the school to an 84-45 overall record.
+Wright State finished each of the three regular seasons with a 12-6 record in the Horizon League.

 After spending a year overseas playing in Portugal, Winiecki returned to Richmond in 1994 for three seasons as an assistant coach to Bill Dooley.
 Prior to his stint with UNC Wilmington, Winiecki spent two years as an assistant coach at Campbell (1996-98) before returning to coach his alma mater from 2002-05.
 He also was an assistant coach for two seasons at Boston University (2005-07).